Sunday Sept 22

 itself as a real solo instrument." — Daniel Hathaway, ClevelandClassical.com Sunday April 13

-3:30 pm Location TBA Newton Baroque – Breathtaking Biber Heinrich Ignaz Franz von Biber was one of the most brilliant violinists of the second half of the 17th Century.
+3:30 pm First Unitarian Church Newton Baroque – Breathtaking Biber Heinrich Ignaz Franz von Biber was one of the most brilliant violinists of the second half of the 17th Century.
 Newton Baroque will present four Partitas from his Harmonia artificioso ariosa, 1696.
 This collection is by far his most demanding for more than one violin.
 These works press the violin to its limits, in music that is both astonishing and expressive.
 This program will feature two of the brightest Baroque violin stars in New England, Susanna Ogata, and Christina Day Martinson, joined by Cullen O'Neil playing cello and Andrus Madsen on the harpsichord.
 Ogata – “totally convincing, spontaneous and free-flowing playing”

 — The Berkshire Review Martinson – “ Her playing [featured] a fearless technique and, best of all, a delightful sense of spontaneity and imagination.”